astropy/astropy-benchmarks/README.md

 Comparing commits
 -----------------

-If you want to compare two commits (e.g. the latest upstream commit and a local commit), you can use e.g.
+To compare two commits (e.g. the latest upstream commit and a local commit), use `asv compare`:

 ```shell
 asv compare 88fbbc33 827f322b